-The College's completely modernized three-story Science Complex opened on the main campus in Fall 1999, and a major expansion of the SMC Library opened in Fall 2003.
+The College's completely modernized three-story Science Complex opened on the main campus in fall 1999, and a major expansion of the SMC Library opened in fall 2003.
 Both award-winning projects were funded by Proposition T - a bond measure approved by local Santa Monica and Malibu residents in 1992 - and earthquake restoration and other funds from the Federal and State governments.

 In recent times, Santa Monica and Malibu residents have approved four safety and modernization bond measures to upgrade and enhance SMC's facilities.
 The first of these, Measure U for \$160 million, was approved in March 2002.
 The second, Measure S for \$135 million, was approved in November 2004.
 The third, Measure AA, for \$290 million, was approved in November 2008.
 The fourth, Measure V, for \$345 million, was approved in November 2016.
-With funding from Measure U, the College acquired two additional properties: a new four-story office and classroom building at 1227 Second Street, which became the permanent home for SMC's Emeritus program in Fall 2003, and a 10.4-acre site near the Santa Monica Airport at Bundy Drive and Airport Avenue.
-The Bundy Campus - SMC's largest satellite campus - opened in Summer 2005 and is home to SMC's Health Sciences, Education, and Community Education programs.
+With funding from Measure U, the College acquired two additional properties: a new four-story office and classroom building at 1227 Second Street, which became the permanent home for SMC's Emeritus program in fall 2003, and a 10.4-acre site near the Santa Monica Airport at Bundy Drive and Airport Avenue.
+The Bundy Campus - SMC's largest satellite campus - opened in summer 2005 and is home to SMC's Health Sciences and Education programs.

-On SMC's main campus, a modernized replacement Theater Arts instructional building opened in Fall 2007, along with a 64,000 square foot Humanities and Social Science Building.
-At the SMC Performing Arts Center, a professional-quality 541-seat performing arts theater (the Eli and Edythe Broad Stage) opened in Fall 2008.
+On SMC's main campus, a modernized replacement Theater Arts instructional building opened in fall 2007, along with a 64,000 square foot Humanities and Social Science Building.
+At the SMC Performing Arts Center, a professional-quality 541-seat performing arts theater (the Eli and Edythe Broad Stage) opened in fall 2008.

-SMC's main campus underwent a recent facelift, and now has a beautiful Quad with palm trees and environmentally friendly water features.
+SMC's main campus underwent a recent facelift, and now has a beautiful quad with palm trees and environmentally friendly water features.
 Through its Center for Environmental and Urban Studies (CEUS), which is also headquarters for Sustainable Works, the College has embarked on an ambitious, award-winning program to develop and implement campus sustainability initiatives and research.

-One of the greenest campuses in the state, SMC became the first community college in California to earn a Bronze-level Bike-Friendly University award from the League of American Bicyclists.
+One of the greenest campuses in the state, SMC became the first community college in California to earn a Bronzelevel Bike-Friendly University (BFU) award from the League of American Bicyclists, and subsequently received the upgraded Silver BFU award.
 Along with the Center for Environmental and Urban Studies and active student clubs, SMC offers a 'live laboratory,' an organic learning garden, a recycling program for electronic waste, commercial worm composting, and many other opportunities for students to become environmental leaders.

-Two other buildings funded by Measure AA have recently opened on the main campus.
+Three other buildings funded by Measures AA and V have recently opened on the main campus.
 A 14,000-square foot building opened in 2015 to house SMC's Center for Teaching Excellence in addition to SMC's information technology resources.
 A 66,000-square foot three story structure, the Core Performance Center, opened in 2017 and is home to SMC's dance and athletic programs, with spacious dance studios, men's and women's locker rooms, physical fitness labs, and a climbing wall.
 The building also houses a central cooling system for the campus.
-Construction is ongoing on the main campus for a new Student Services Center and underground parking garage with a Spring 2019 scheduled opening.
-A new one-acre site has been acquired immediately adjacent to the main campus.
+A new spacious three-story Student Services Center and under-ground parking garage opened in summer 2019.
+Also, a new site has been acquired immediately adjacent to the main campus and a project to house all of SMC's visual arts programs is underway.
 Projects under design on the main campus include a new addition to the Science Complex for environmental sciences, earth sciences, math, and related programs; and an outdoor amphitheater.